SQL

 To do it faster you can use the following methods:

-• One click on the scheme, table, or column in the list will put their names to the text of the query
+• One click on the scheme, table, or column in the list will put their names to the text of the query.

-• A combination of ‘Ctrl + Enter’ will run the query.
+• A combination of Ctrl + Enter will run the query.

 Making a chart

-Columns in the result of the query will be used for making a chart.
-First of all, you need to select a type of chart.
-8 options are available: line chart, area chart, column and pie charts, area and column stacked charts, combo chart and number.
-Then you can select a metric from the columns which were received in the query results which will be used as X-axis.
-It could be only 1 metric.
+1. You need to select a type of chart.
+There are eight options are available: line chart, area chart, column and pie charts, area and column stacked charts, combo chart and number.

-Then you can select one or several сolumns which will be displayed on the Y-axis.
+1. Then you can select one or several сolumns which will be displayed on the Y-axis.
 The number of these metrics depends on the selected chart type.
-For the pie chart, you can choose only 1 metric, for the rest of the chart types you can select up to 10 metrics.
+For the pie chart, you can choose only one metric, for the rest of the chart types you can select up to 10 metrics.

-It is enough to create a chart but you can also customize it if you tap “View advanced options”.
+It is enough to create a chart but you can also customize it if you open the View advanced options section.
 This menu allows you to:

-• add axis name
+• add axis name;

-• change the axis type to linear, logarithmic or categorical
+• change the axis type to linear, logarithmic or categorical;

-• distribute metrics by different Y-axes
+• distribute metrics by different Y-axes;

-• set a metric type when you use the combo chart
+• set a metric type when you use the combo chart;

-• set a specific rounding of values
+• set a specific rounding of values;

-• select a color for the chart
+• select a color for the chart;

-• write down the units that will be used to label the values on the chart and will be displayed in hints (%, pcs. $, etc.)
+• write down the units that will be used to label the values on the chart and will be displayed in hints (%, pcs. $, etc.).

 Managing SQL query variables